Skip to Content

 Fourth Year (PGY-4)

-The last two years of clinical training are designed to provide residents with an extensive operative experience.
-The PG-4 and PG-5 residents are the team leaders (chief residents) and under the supervision of the faculty they supervise junior residents and make decisions about patient care.
-They perform complex operations under the supervision of the faculty.
+The last two years of clinical training are designed to provide residents with extensive operative experience.
+The PG-4 and PG-5 residents are the team leaders (chief residents) and under the supervision of the faculty, supervise junior residents and make decisions about patient care.
+They also perform complex operations under the supervision of the faculty.
 These senior residents are expected to exercise increasing degrees of independent responsibility for surgical decision-making and perform more advanced surgical procedures, while attending surgeons monitor their progress and continue to supervise the service.
 Senior residents are allowed and encouraged to exercise independent surgical judgment to the degree that is consistent with good patient care.
 The goal of these two years is to transition the individual from a resident to an independently practicing surgeon.

 Fourth Year Rotations